zCFD/zCFDguide/docs/source/meshutil.rst

 UGRID Mesh Converter
 --------------------

 UGRID is a NASA format for meshes (ref).
-You must follow the naming convention (ref) for UGRID files, which describes the format and *endian-ness* of the file data ("ascii8", "b8", or "r8") depending upon which language (C or FORTRAN) was used to create the file.
+You must follow the naming convention (ref) for UGRID files, which describes the format and *endian-ness* of the file data ("ascii8", "b8", "lb8", or "r8") depending upon which language (C or FORTRAN) was used to create the file.
+The mapbc file is optional and if not provided the boundary conditions of the zones default to wall.

 .. code-block:: python

-    (zCFD): ugridconvert <filename>.[ascii8, b8, r8].ugrid <new_filename>.h5
+    (zCFD): ugridconvert <filename>.[ascii8, b8, lb8, r8].ugrid <new_filename>.h5  <filename>.mapbc

 This produces the zCFD HDF5 file.